humanmade/hm-swr-cache/readme.md

 ## Usage

-All that is needed is for you to create a callback function that will be called with `$callback_args` as the first parameter by a scheduled task that is triggered when the cache after `$cache_expiry` seconds.
+All that is needed is for you to create a callback function that will be called with `$callback_args` as the first parameter by a scheduled task that is triggered when the cache expires after `$cache_expiry` seconds.

 The following code goes where you need to use the cached data.
-On the first request the cache will be empty and generated in the background, so you need to handle that event.
+On the first request the cache will be empty and scheduled to be generated, so your implementation needs handle that event.
 After the first generation, there will either be stale or current data to display:

 ```php